mkeathley2/family-mapping-app/README.md

 ### 📤 Uploading Your First Dataset
 1. **Prepare your CSV file** with columns like:
-   - Family Name, Address, City, State, Zip
+   - Family Name, Address, City, State, Zip, PeopleID
    - Or similar variations (the app will auto-detect)
+   - **See `sample_addresses.csv`** for an example of the expected format

 2. **Upload through the web interface:**
    - Enter a dataset name (e.g., "Smith Family Reunion 2024")